 - Wrap it up.
 Finish with a video title, select the resolution and destination, then export to share with your potential employers.

 Obviously, if you’re in search of a job, you don’t want to be spending thousands on video resume production (nor should you!).
-Invest in a cost-effective video creation tool that helps you tell your story in a visually appealing way—no experience required.
+Invest in a cost-effective video editor that helps you tell your story in a visually appealing way — no experience required.
 Repurpose and customize for any position, company, or environment.

 Video resumes do more than put faces to names.
 In the professional world, where the most commonly asked question is, How do I make myself stand out? this is it.
 For applicants, ask yourself these overarching questions before you begin: